Léo Aragão

-Leonardo de Aragão Carvalho (born 19 April 2002), known as Léo Aragão, is a Brazilian professional footballer who plays as a goalkeeper for Cruzeiro.
+Leonardo de Aragão Carvalho (born 19 April 2002), known as Léo Aragão, is a Brazilian professional footballer who plays as a goalkeeper for Avaí, on loan from Cruzeiro.

 Career

 Born in Americana, São Paulo, Léo Aragão began his career in the youth sector of hometown side Rio Branco.
 Later he also played in the youth divisions of Red Bull Brasil, moving to Red Bull Bragantino when it was acquired by the holding company.

 Professionally, Léo Aragão represented Red Bull Bragantino II, Caldense in the 2022 Campeonato Brasileiro Série D, and Ituano, where he remained as a reserve for Jefferson Paulino without playing.
 On 28 December 2023, he joined Cruzeiro.

 On 9 September 2024, despite being only a backup option, Léo Aragão renewed his contract with Cruzeiro.

 Personal life

 Léo Aragão is majoring in economics, in addition to being fluent in Libras (Brazilian Sign Language), to communicate with a deaf and mute uncle.